 During pregnancy, you start to accumulate a lot of things and it can take a toll on your pocketbook.
 This value pack of cotton maternity panties provide you with essential comfort without breaking the bank.

-Each pair has a low rise, crossover style.
-They fit comfortably under your baby pump during any trimester without adding extra pressure or getting bunched up.
+Each pair has a low rise style.
+They fit comfortably under your baby bump during any trimester without adding extra pressure or getting bunched up.
 The extra-wide leg bands also mean they won’t cut into your thighs.

-You get five pairs of underwear in a pack, each in a different color, making it a great choice for moms trying to stick to a budget.
+You get eight pairs of underwear in a pack, each in a different color, making it a great choice for moms trying to stick to a budget.
 That’s more than enough of a week’s usage!